 With the passage of the recreational marijuana legislation, RISP anticipates additional Drug Recognition Expert examinations and training of additional instructors and certified Troopers to detect those motorists under the influence of marijuana and any other illegal substances.
-The figures below represent the number of examinations administered.
-[Note: This performance measure was established in FY 2023 and historical targets and actuals are not available.]
+The figures below represent the number of certified Drug Recognition Experts (DRE), that administer evaluations, within RISP.

-Frequency: Annual Reporting Period: State Fiscal Year
+Frequen Frequency: Annual Reporting Period: State Fiscal Year · ·

-2021 2022 2023 2024 2025
+2022 2023 2024 2025 2026

-Target 19 23 23
+Target 19 8 10 12

-Actual 19 7
+Actual 19 7 8